Topic: Water Into Wine. First Sign. Category: Son of Man>

 the new

-The new wine is poured out for all, that is upon all flesh.
+The new wine, that is God’s Living Waters, is poured out for all, upon all flesh.
 It is our free choice to be willing to receive and believe.
 On the cross Jesus made a way for us to enter into a new freedom and intimacy.
 A place of honour and inclusion.
 Everyday continually receiving and living in the flow of His Spirit.
-Be surrendered to the Father’s will, living in His unending love, liberating truth and transforming power.
+Being surrendered to the Father’s will, living in His unending love, liberating truth and transforming power.

 Jesus the Christ, the Son of God turned water into wine, old into new, religion into relationship, shame into honour, exclusion into inclusion and temporal into eternal.
 There is none like Him.

-Sermon categories: son of man> love of God> hope and healing> know God> truth> power> end times> experience God> life> success in life> kingdom>
+Sermon categories: unsearchable mysteries> son of man> love of God> hope and healing> know God> truth> power> end times> experience God> life> success in life> kingdom> miracles of the wilderness journey>

 Connect with us, pray for our projects, subscribe to our free podcasts, sermons and videos, follow us facebook and our#ineverystep magazine, send us an email and share the good news with the world.